Steve Jobs’s signature is part of an amazing tech autograph collection up for bid

 And now he’s decided to part ways with that collection.
 Online auctioneer RR Auction will be putting the contract Jobs signed and dozens of others up for bid, mostly in lots bundling multiple items.
 Among those represented by their signatures: Bill Gates, futurist Esther Dyson, Pixar cofounder Alvy Ray Smith, Jobs’s Apple partner Steve Wozniak, other Apple notables such as John Sculley and Bill Atkinson, AI eminences including Seymour Papert and Ray Kurzweil, all-around visionary Alan Kay, portable computer pioneer Adam Osborne, spreadsheet inventor Dan Bricklin, Borland founder Philippe Kahn, PC kingpin Michael Dell, and Sony’s Akio Morita.
 Even psychedelics booster and part-time technologist Timothy Leary is included.

-The auction will go online this Friday at 11 a.m.
-EDT and close on August 18.
+The documents are being offered in an auction that also includes a wealth of other items relating to Jobs, Apple, and other key figures and companies in computing history.
+It’s online now and closes on August 18.
 Mann’s archive is so bountiful that only a chunk of it is included.
 Another batch will go up for bid later.

-Why is Mann, who will soon turn 88, selling off these notable artifacts?
+Why is Mann, who will soon turn 88, selling off these artifacts?
 He explains that he wanted to deal with them now rather than burden his kids with the task someday.
-All along, he saw his recording efforts as an act of historical preservation as much as a business: “The amount of sales was minuscule compared to what I put into it,” he says.
+All along, he saw his recording efforts as an act of historical preservation as much as a business.
+“The amount of sales was minuscule compared to what I put into it,” he says.
 “But it was just that motivation.”
 Having never made much money selling the Powersharing Series on tape and USB drive, he could find the auction to be the most remunerative aspect of the whole experience.

 Even in the 1980s, Jobs’s obsessive perfectionism was the stuff of legend.